-No hearings have been set as yet for deciding the fate of several natural gas safety bills alive in the California legislature.
-They will wait for further committee hearings in mid-August when state lawmakers return from a month-long recess that begins Friday.
+While no hearings have been set as of yet for deciding the fate of several natural gas safety bills alive in the California legislature, all indicators point to the picture becoming clearer following mid-August committee hearings, when state lawmakers return from a month-long recess that begins Friday.

 After passing out of the lower house Assembly, a proposed law (AB 591) to address hydraulic fracturing (fracking) passed a second hurdle (see Daily GPI, June 29). in late June in the Senate, being voted out 5-1 from the Environmental Quality Committee (EQ).
 The measure has been sent to the Senate Appropriations Committee, but it will not take up the measure until after Aug.
 14.

 Other gas-related measures dealing with pipeline safety issues that have arisen in the wake of last September's catastrophic failure of a Pacific Gas and Electric Co.
 (PG&E) transmission pipeline in San Bruno, CA, south of San Francisco are also slated for review by a legislative committee, according to a Sacramento-based energy lobbyist watching the legislative measures closely.